Cataracts are Common, but Highly Treatable

 Eventually, the lens hardens, turning yellow or brown.
 You have difficulty making out small details, haloes appear around lights and colors become dull.

 These cataracts appear on the cortex or outer edge of your eye lens.
 They begin at white wedges that point inward.
 Cortical cataracts scatter light.
 They cause glare and make it difficult to drive after dark.
 Patients who have them describe hazy vision and report difficulty distinguishing similar colors.
-The ability to judge distances may also become impaired.
-Cortical cataracts affect both near and far sight, so we recommend removing them immediately.
+The distance vision and the ability to judge distances may also become impaired.
+Cortical cataracts affect both near and far sight, so we recommend surgical removal immediately.

 Posterior Subcapsular Cataracts